-For the user defined crane load the following parameters have to be set:
+For the user defined crane load the following parameters must be set:

-- ► The numbers of the axes of the crane bridge have to be set from the dropdown menu.
+- ► The numbers of the axes of the crane bridge must be set from the dropdown menu.
 Minimum number of the axis is 2, maximum is 10.
-Distances between the axes also have to be set. - \blacktriangleright Three directions (F_x, F_y and F_z) of the wheel loads have to be set for each wheels
+Distances between the axes also have to be set. - ► Three directions (F_x, F_y and F_z) of the wheel loads have to be set for each wheel